 You’ll also start craving carbs if you’re low on potassium, so you should be able to handle that by adding more potassium-rich vegetables to your diet.
 (Acorn squash is a good one.)

 So, as I’ve mentioned earlier, make sure you’re consuming 7-10 cups of vegetables per day.
 It’s not that hard if you do a kale shake and a couple of salads a day.
 As long as you’re consuming enough greens, your cravings should go away within a couple of days.

 Again, if you’re not sure which body type you fall into, you can take my free body type quiz here.
 And if you still can’t quite pin it down, just start with the adrenal type and go from there.
 Just make sure you listen to your body, and follow these general guidelines so you’ll know how to adjust according to your symptoms.

 Understand burning fat and see more Diet advice from Dr. Berg Video Blog.

-And if you have any questions about eating for your body type, or any successes you’d like to share, please let me know!
-I always love hearing from my readers
+And if you have any questions about eating for your body type, or any success you’d like to share, please let me know!
+I always love hearing from my readers.